Oral presentations 6A (sub-theme 1.2)

 The use of the Medicines Related – Consultation Assessment Tool (MR-CAT) for self-assessment of pharmacists' consultations

-Introduction: The Medicines-Related Consultation Assessment Tool (MR-CAT) is a validated global assessment tool used by healthcare professionals to assess pharmacists’ consultations by direct observation of practice.
-Many community pharmacists work in isolation and may struggle to find a colleague to assess them.
-Therefore, self-assessment may provide an appropriate alternative.
-Guidance has been developed on the use of the MR-CAT for self-assessment of consultations.
-The aim of this study is to assess the acceptability and feasibility of using of MR-CAT as a self-assessment tool by pharmacists and pharmacy education professionals.
+The Medicines-Related Consultation Assessment Tool (MR-CAT) is a validated tool used to assess pharmacists’ consultations through direct observation.
+Many community pharmacists work in isolation and struggle to find colleagues for assessment, making self-assessment a practical alternative.
+This study aimed to explore the acceptability and feasibility of using the MR-CAT for self-assessment in community pharmacy.

 Biography